Pride 2023

 Pride is a widely supported and established event nowadays, but our research uncovered an embarrassing oversight.
 For an ‘inclusive’ festival, Pride is awash with cis-white, gay men or drag queens, with polished looks and/or glitter beards, or flawless makeup and hair.

-From the founder of Friends of Africa, to a recently outed bisexual politician, out shoot featured every minority and letter from LGBTQIA.
-We had married lesbians, a trans masculine model, a proud parent, a disabled Pride committee member, and even our local Salvation Army allies who wanted to show they’re a bit different to the old establishment!
-And of course, Magical Miley who stole the show by doing her shoot in the local Co-Op’s aisles!
+From the founder of Friends of Africa, to a recently outed bisexual politician and a disabled model, our shoot featured every minority and letter from LGBTQIA.
+We had married lesbians, a transmasculine model, a proud parent, a disabled Pride committee member, and even our local Salvation Army allies who wanted to show they were a bit different to the establishment!
+And of course, Magical Miley, a drag queen who put the fabulous into the familiar with a shoot in the local Co-Op!

 It wouldn’t have felt authentic, to drop our subjects in a studio, give them a makeover and polish them up with filters or Ai afterwards.
 So instead we asked each of them to choose a setting that meant something to them, and shot raw images portraying their power, strength, and pride.